prestidigitation/arch-linux-sysadmin/arch-general-recommendations.md

   - `EDITOR=nano visudo`
   - Uncomment line `%wheel      ALL=(ALL) ALL`

+## MOST IMPORTANT SECTION
+- Change pacman status bar from default to Pac-Man eating dots
+  - edit `/etc/pacman.conf`
+  - under "# Misc options" section, uncomment "Color" and add the line "ILoveCandy"
+- Enable parallel downloads
+  - Find the following line in `/etc/pacman.conf` and uncomment it:
+    - `ParallelDownloads = 5`
+  - Alter the number based on internet speed.

 ## Network configuration
 - Set the hostname
   - edit `/etc/hostname` to include single line with _myhostname_